netbox-community/netbox-operator/README.md

     export HTTPS_ENABLE="false"
     export NETBOX_RESTORATION_HASH_FIELD_NAME="netboxOperatorRestorationHash"
     ```
-- run `make run` in a new terminal to start the netbox operator locally and accept incoming connections if a popup apears
+- run `make run` in a new terminal to start the NetBox-Operator locally and accept incoming connections if a popup appears
 - go to your favorite browser and type in `localhost:8080`, with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster
-- run `kubectl apply -f config/samples/netbox_v1_ipaddressclaim.yaml` in a new terminal window to see netbox operator in action
+- run `kubectl apply -f config/samples/netbox_v1_ipaddressclaim.yaml` in a new terminal window to see NetBox-Operator in action

-### Running the Operator locally sing an existing NetBox instance and Kubernetes cluster
+### Running the NetBox-Operator locally sing an existing NetBox instance and Kubernetes cluster

 Prerequisites:
 - a NetBox instance to test against
-- a Kubernetes cluster with the netbox-operator CRDs installed (point the kubeconfig to the cluster and run `make install`)
+- a Kubernetes cluster with the NetBox-Operator CRDs installed (point the kubeconfig to the cluster and run `make install`)
-- There are some mandatory environment variables to set to run the netbox-operator locally.
+- There are some mandatory environment variables to set to run the NetBox-Operator locally.
 Make sure they are adapted to your NetBox instance and your NetBox instance is reachable using the defined HOST:
     ```
     export NETBOX_HOST="localhost:8080"
     export AUTH_TOKEN="0123456789abcdef0123456789abcdef01234567"